-As of December 31, 2011 and December 31, 2010, the Pool does not have any financial instruments measured a recurring basis as of December 31, 2011 and December 31, 2010.
+The following tables present the Pool's fair value hierarchy for financial instruments measured at fair value on a recurring basis as of December 31, 2012 and December 31, 2011.
 Payables and receivables associated with the investment activities and cash are not included in the fair value hierarchy tables and their carrying amounts approximate their fair values.
 The Trust Fund's share of the Pool's financial instruments may comprise varying proportions among the three levels.